HB-2225

 Washington Engrossed Substitute House Bill 2225 — Regulation of Artificial Intelligence Companion Chatbots

-Imposes safety and transparency obligations on operators of AI companion chatbot platforms serving users in Washington.
-Requires clear disclosure at the start of every interaction and at recurring intervals that the chatbot is AI-generated and not human, with more frequent reminders (every hour) for minors.
-Prohibits chatbots from claiming to be human.
-Requires operators to maintain and publicly disclose protocols for detecting and responding to suicidal ideation and self-harm, including crisis referrals.
-Imposes heightened protections for minors, including restrictions on sexually explicit content and a prohibition on manipulative engagement techniques.
-Violations are deemed per se unfair or deceptive acts under Washington's Consumer Protection Act (RCW 19.86), enabling both AG enforcement and private lawsuits.
+Imposes safety and transparency obligations on operators of AI companion chatbots available to Washington users.
+Requires unconditional AI identity disclosure at the start of every interaction and at least every three hours, with a stricter every-hour cadence for minors.
+Prohibits operators from allowing chatbots to claim to be human.
+Requires operators to maintain and publicly disclose protocols for detecting suicidal ideation and self-harm and referring users to crisis resources, including annual publication of crisis referral counts.
+Imposes additional protections for minors, including restrictions on sexually explicit content and prohibitions on manipulative engagement techniques such as simulated romantic bonds and emotional dependency tactics.
+Violations are per se unfair or deceptive acts under the Washington Consumer Protection Act, enforceable by the Attorney General and through private right of action.

 Summary

-Imposes safety and transparency obligations on operators of AI companion chatbot platforms serving users in Washington.
-Requires clear disclosure at the start of every interaction and at recurring intervals that the chatbot is AI-generated and not human, with more frequent reminders (every hour) for minors.
-Prohibits chatbots from claiming to be human.
-Requires operators to maintain and publicly disclose protocols for detecting and responding to suicidal ideation and self-harm, including crisis referrals.
-Imposes heightened protections for minors, including restrictions on sexually explicit content and a prohibition on manipulative engagement techniques.
-Violations are deemed per se unfair or deceptive acts under Washington's Consumer Protection Act (RCW 19.86), enabling both AG enforcement and private lawsuits.
+Imposes safety and transparency obligations on operators of AI companion chatbots available to Washington users.
+Requires unconditional AI identity disclosure at the start of every interaction and at least every three hours, with a stricter every-hour cadence for minors.
+Prohibits operators from allowing chatbots to claim to be human.
+Requires operators to maintain and publicly disclose protocols for detecting suicidal ideation and self-harm and referring users to crisis resources, including annual publication of crisis referral counts.
+Imposes additional protections for minors, including restrictions on sexually explicit content and prohibitions on manipulative engagement techniques such as simulated romantic bonds and emotional dependency tactics.
+Violations are per se unfair or deceptive acts under the Washington Consumer Protection Act, enforceable by the Attorney General and through private right of action.

 Enforcement & Penalties